stevedonovan/winapi/readme.md

     winapi.beep 'warning'

+@{output_debug_string} will write text quietly to the debug stream.
+A utility such as [DebugView](http://technet.microsoft.com/en-us/sysinternals/bb896647) can be used to view this output, which shows it with a timestamp.

+## Timers and Callbacks

 It is straightforward to create a timer.
 You could of course use @{sleep} but then your application will do nothing but sleep most of the time.
 This callback-driven timer can run in the background:

     winapi.make_timer(500,function()
         text:append 'gotcha'
     end)

 Such callbacks can be made GUI-safe by first calling @{use_gui} which ensures that any callback is called in the main GUI thread.
+You _must_ do this if integrating winapi with GUI toolkits such as [wxLua](?) or [IUP](?).

 The basic rule for callbacks enforced by `winapi` is that only one may be active at a time; otherwise we would risk re-entering Lua on another thread, using the same Lua state.
 So be quick when responding to callbacks, since they effectively block Lua.
+If possible, use asynchronous code - for instance `Process:wait_async` if you are launchhing a new process, or `File:read_async` for reading from a file.

-For a console application, the best bet (after setting some timers and so forth) is just to sleep indefinitely:
+For a console application, callbacks only happen when the thread is sleeping. the best bet (after setting some timers and so forth) is just to sleep indefinitely:

     winapi.sleep(-1)